Bank, CPA, Stripe See Different Stories — Why?

 The intuitive response to discovering narrative inconsistency is to align the descriptions.
 Update the bank profile.
 Correct the processor category.
 Clarify the tax filing.

 In practice, corrections raise their own questions.
 Why was the information different before?
 How long was the inconsistency in place?
 What activity occurred under the previous description?
-Each correction requires addressing not just the current state, but the history.
+Each correction requires addressing the history, not only the current state.
+The pattern of how routine shortcuts become permanent evidence maps this dynamic — operational habits that begin as exceptions normalize into the de facto structure.

 The structural implications of information sharing